Making a design system more effective through co-creation and strategic alignment

 Takeaways

-When designing a new product or service, I usually focus on the user's end-to-end journey.
-With w3DS, I had the chance to be more focused on the details and improve my visual design skills.
-I had the opportunity to learn how to design on a new tool (Figma) and create interactive components using auto layout.
-But beyond new technical abilities, my most significant takeaway from w3DS was learning to be flexible and adapt the language I use to prove the value of design thinking.
-Meet with skepticism from some team members; I started seeing the results of facilitating team alignment and the importance of feedback loops with users after a few months since I joined the team.
+With w3DS, I had the chance to immerse myself in the details of component design and improve my visual design skills.
+I had the opportunity to learn how to design and collaborate on a new tool (Figma) and create interactive components using auto layout.
+But beyond new technical abilities, my most significant impact on w3DS was helping the team visualize the end-to-end experience for its users.
+I saw the results of facilitating team alignment and feedback loops with users just a few months since I joined the team.

 - Facilitating the creation of the new w3 Unified experience